moderneus/OpenGL/README.md

 - To have a guarantee that we have only one instance - firstly we must create a static selftype-pointer variable, which points to nullptr.
 - Then we should move a default constructor into private section, then delete the copy constructor and assignment operator.
 - Next, we need a static *getInstance()* method that creates the instance and return the point to it or returns point to already created instance.
-- And last, we must free memory and make instance nullptr again in destructor.
 - Why we should use the Singleton design pattern?
 Because we need to have only *ONE* Renderer, only *ONE* Logger, only *ONE* instance, otherwise the methods may get mixed up and conflict with each other.

 ## Singleton implementation.